Eyed1/jeff-sty/README.md

-# jeff-sty
+# jeff-tex

-Jeff.sty - Jeff's personal sty file
+Jeff-tex holds all of Jeff's tex files